vncnttan/productivity-obsidian-notes/BINUS/Semester 4/Machine Learning/Type of Learning - Machine Learning.md

 - Unsupervised Learning
 	The learning process doesn't include the label
+	Find hidden structure in the data

 - Reinforcement Learning
-	The learning process doesn't include the labe
+	The machine will be penalized and rewarded based on the machine performance